Olsen Gang: Swedish Jönssonligan

 In the Swedish version, the Egon character is called Charles-Ingvar "Sickan" Jönsson, with a slightly different costume and mannerisms, and was a huge success for the actor Gösta Ekman until the actor got tired of the character and left the series.
 Benny's character was named (Ragnar) Vanheden, a small-timer from Stockholm, played by Ulf Brunnberg.
 Kjeld's character was named Rocky, but appeared only in the first two films.
 From the second film, the character Dynamit-Harry played by Björn Gustafson (who has had rather minor parts in the original Danish films) was featured instead.
 Although starting out as a strict remake, after a while the franchise started writing their own scripts.

-The Swedish franchise eventually expanded into movies of the band as young kids: Lilla Jönssonligan (little Jönsson band) with four features to date.
+The Swedish franchise eventually expanded into films of the band as young kids: Lilla Jönssonligan (little Jönsson band) with four features to date.

 There was also an attempt to reboot the franchise, featuring brand new actors in the adult roles.
 Jönssonligan – Den perfekta stöten (2015) was released to middling reviews and poor box office.